 When you beat the game and saved Princess Peach (whom Americans knew as Princess Toadstool until 1996), you unlock a Second Quest with faster enemies, narrower moving platforms, Buzzy Beetles in place of Goombas, and those five harder versions of duplicate stages appearing both times around.
 Even without the Second Quest, though, the game is plenty of fun to replay even today.

-So despite being an overpriced collectible, the Game & Watch gave me a great excuse to give the game another playthrough at the end of 2020.
 Although there are many great NES games, there are few that are as easy to pick up and play for just a few minutes as Super Mario Bros.

 Being a professor, I'm going to give each game a grade based on a rubric.
 In this case, it's an easy A+.
 I will ding it a point on graphics because it doesn't look as great when compared to later NES games.
 For graphics and audio, NES games will be compared only to other NES games, SNES games to other SNES games, and so forth.
 Any other way would be ridiculous, given the progressive nature of technology.
 For things like gameplay and theme, however, the scale is absolute because these depend on human players, who have not changed much.
 Admittedly, nostalgic bias is an issue, but I will try not to let it overwhelm my judgment.